zulip/zulip/docs/testing/testing-with-django.md

 ### SQL performance tests

-A common class of bug with Django systems is to handle bulk data in an inefficient way, where the back end populates objects for join tables with a series of individual queries that give O(N) latency.
+A common class of bug with Django systems is to handle bulk data in an inefficient way, where the backend populates objects for join tables with a series of individual queries that give O(N) latency.
 (The remedy is often just to call `select_related()`, but sometimes it requires a more subtle restructuring of the code.)

-We try to prevent these bugs in our tests by using a context manager called `queries_captured()` that captures the SQL queries used by the back end during a particular operation.
+We try to prevent these bugs in our tests by using a context manager called `queries_captured()` that captures the SQL queries used by the backend during a particular operation.
 We make assertions about those queries, often simply asserting that the number of queries is below some threshold.

 ### Event-based tests

-The Zulip back end has a mechanism where it will fetch initial data for a client from the database, and then it will subsequently apply some queued up events to that data to the data structure before notifying the client.
+The Zulip backend has a mechanism where it will fetch initial data for a client from the database, and then it will subsequently apply some queued up events to that data to the data structure before notifying the client.
 The `BaseAction.do_test()` helper helps tests